Sunderland Museum, Library & Winter Gardens

 Situated in the heart of the city centre, Sunderland Museum, Library and Winter Gardens has a collection dating back to 1846 and there are plenty of surprises to be found.
 Explore Sunderland's colourful past within a day, no matter whether you're looking for fun stuff to do with the kids, an afternoon of culture or the perfect day out for inquisitive minds.

-Wallace was part of a touring wild animal show which visited Sunderland during the 1800s with the then famous African tamer Martini Maccomo.
-When he died, some years later Wallace the lion, came into the Museum’s collection and remains one of the most popular exhibits.
-Over 135 years later, he’s still here…posing for selfies!
+The most famous attraction is undoubtedly Wallace The Lion.
+Wallace was part of a touring wild animal show during the 1800s with the then-famous African tamer Martini Maccomo.
+Wallace came into the Museum's collection following Maccomo's death 135 years ago and has remained there ever since as one of the most popular exhibits.

-You’ll also find hundreds of other amazing objects like the first Nissan car to roll off the production line at their Sunderland factory in 1986.
-Galleries cover the shipbuilding, glass and pottery making industries the Anglo-Saxon period and many other aspects of the city’s past.
+You'll also find hundreds of other amazing items showcased at the museum such as the first Nissan car to roll off the production line at the Sunderland Nissan factory in 1986.
+Galleries at the Sunderland Museum also display pieces from the shipbuilding, glass and pottery making industries in Sunderland, as well as works from the Anglo-Saxon period and many other antiquities from the city's past.